Mick Byrne (Australian footballer and rugby union coach)

-Michael Byrne (born 2 December 1958), nicknamed Mick the Kick, is a former Australian rules footballer and now rugby union coach, who specialises in kicking and team skills.
+Michael Byrne (born 2 December 1958), nicknamed Mick the Kick, is an Australian former Australian rules footballer and now rugby union coach, who specialises in kicking and team skills.
 Byrne played with Melbourne, Hawthorn and Sydney in the Victorian Football League (VFL) from 1977 to 1989, before turning to coaching in the early 1990s.
-After a career in AFL spanning almost thirty years, Byrne now coaches fully in rugby union, and is currently the head coach of the Fijian national side.
+After a career in AFL spanning almost thirty years, Byrne became a rugby union coach.
+His most recent appointment was head coach of the Fiji national team from 2024 to 2026.

 AFL career

 A 200 cm tall ruckman, Byrne started his career at Melbourne in 1977 and one game into his sixth season with the club decided to cross to Hawthorn.
 Byrne kicked 8 goals straight in his debut game for the Hawks against Footscray in 1982.
 He finished the year with 47 goals.
 In 1983, Byrne finished equal fifth in the Brownlow Medal and was a member of Hawthorn's premiership side, kicking three goals in the Grand Final.

 He holds the Hawthorn record for the most behinds in a VFL/AFL game without a goal, after kicking 0.8 in a game against Melbourne in 1985.
 In the history of the league, only Stuart Spencer and Tom Allen are known to have kicked more behinds without a goal (11).

 Byrne moved to Sydney in 1987, playing 21 games for the Swans before his retirement at the end of the 1989 VFL season.
 In all Byrne played 167 league games and kicked 150 goals.

 After resting, Byrne turned to coaching, first in an assistant role for the Swans (the club he last played for), before stepping up as head coach for North Shore in 1994.
 In 1998 he became head coach of University side Bulldogs in New South Wales where he remained until 2001 before a change of codes saw Byre become more active in rugby union.